Skip to main content

 The Raiders defense continues to be one of the league's best on third down.

-They limited Pittsburgh to 4-of-13 (30.8%) on Sunday, making it the ninth straight game that the Raiders' opponent has converted under 50.0 percent of their 3rd-down attempts.
+The unit limited Pittsburgh to 4-of-13 (30.8%) on Sunday, making it the ninth straight game that the Raiders' opponent has converted under 50.0 percent of their 3rd-down attempts.
 The nine-game streak is tied for the second longest active streak in the NFL - only behind Cleveland (23).
 The Silver and Black (30.1 percent) trail only Miami (25.5 percent) and Detroit (29.6 percent) in opponent's third-down conversion rate this season.

 Additionally, after failing to record more than two sacks in each of the first three games, the Raiders have now tallied three sacks in three consecutive games.
 The team's nine sacks over the past three weeks are tied for the sixth most in the NFL.
-Maxx Crosby finished the game with three tackles (two solo), 0.5 sack, two tackles for loss and three quarterback hits – now tied for the third most sacks in franchise history (Anthony Smith, 57.5).
+Maxx Crosby finished the game with three tackles (two solo), 0.5 sack, two tackles for loss and three quarterback hits – now tied for the third most career sacks in franchise history (Anthony Smith, 57.5).

 Safety Tre’von Moehrig recorded a career-high-tying 10 total tackles (eight solo) and added three tackles for loss.
 His three tackles for loss are a single-game career high and are tied for the most by a safety in Raiders history.
 This was just the fourth time in Raiders history that a safety recorded three tackles for loss - the first time since 2014 (Charles Woodson, 3; 11/20/14 vs. KC).